kubernetes-sigs/kueue/keps/993-two-phase-admission/README.md

 At every run the controller will get the list of workloads pending preemption.

 The workloads pending preemption are divided into:
-- `preemtingLetaer` - Workloads having at least one check that uses AfterCheckPassedOrOnDemand policy with the state `pending`.
+- `preemtingLeter` - Workloads having at least one check that uses AfterCheckPassedOrOnDemand policy with the state `pending`.
 - `preemtingNow` - Workloads that expect to be able to issue evictions or potentially change their preemption state in the current cycle.

 Then: